jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

     contradiction(True, False) -> False
     contradiction(True, True ) -> False

-* I add an :ref:`assertion<what is an assertion?>` for the third case, which is when the first input is :red:`False` and the second input is :green:`True`
+* I add an :ref:`assertion<what is an assertion?>` for the third case, which is if the first input is :red:`False` and the second input is :green:`True`

   ==============  ============== ==============
   first input     second input   return